leviv/christmas/README.md

 If you have any suggestions, feel free to open an issue or pull request!

-If you're intrested in viewing our liscense for looking this song, please refer to [this document](http://bitly.com/98K8eH).
+If you're intrested in viewing our liscense for using this song, please refer to [this document](http://bitly.com/98K8eH).

 ## Get started